reinedujura/Portable-POS/README.md

 - `.env`: Environment variables file.
 - `requirements.txt`: Python dependencies.

-## Notes

-- This project is a duplicate of the Template folder.
-Ensure any changes made here are reflected in the Template folder if they are generic improvements.

 ## Theme Visual Tests

 There is a Playwright-based visual test to capture screenshots while cycling the app themes.